scrtlabs/marketplace/docs/source/introduction.rst

-At a high level, Enigma creates a decentralized data marketplace that allows people, companies and organizations to contribute data (we call these data curators), which users of the system can then subscribe to and consume.
-In other words, the data marketplace acts as a single gateway to a network of databases, owned collectively by data curators who supply the content.
-The marketplace is decentralized and not owned by any single party.
+At a high level, Enigma creates a decentralized data marketplace that allows people, companies and organizations to contribute data (we call these data providers), which users of the system can then subscribe to and consume.
+In other words, the data marketplace acts as a single gateway to a network of databases, owned collectively by data providers who supply the content.
+Our vision is that the data marketplace is decentralized and not owned by any single party.
 Instead, listing and subscribing to a data source is managed on-chain, including rewards and penalties, which are exchanged using the ENG token.

 The data itself, its storage and transmission, lives off-chain.
 In that sense, the blockchain acts as the controller of the network (as was illustrated in